Technotise: Edit & I: Marketing

 Technotise was featured at 2009 Exit music festival and Cinema City film festival in Novi Sad, the 2009 Festival of Animated Film in Banja Luka, Bosnia and Herzegovina, the 2009 Festival of Animated Cinema in Waterloo, Ontario, Canada, and at the 2010 Sci-Fi-London Oktoberfest in London, United Kingdom.

 A commercial was produced for Exit, featuring shots of Novi Sad and the Petrovaradin Fortress in the film's art style with futuristic elements added to the cities landmarks.
 Posters for the film's feature at the music festival were also created.

 A short logo promo for MTV (both with Serbian and English text) was done to promote the release of the film.

 A short advertisement was done for Green Guerilla promoting ecologically friendly bags, in collaboration with Exit music Festival, "Očistimo Srbiju", and B92.

 Home media

 Technotise: Edit & I was released on DVD and Blu-ray with English subtitles, including Serbian and German dubs.
 The DVD special features also include a documentary on the making the film, as well as videos and soundtrack done by Boris Furduj and Slobodan Štrumberger.
-The documentary was split into four parts and uploaded on the official Technotise YouTube page.The Art of Technotise: Edit i Ja artbook, reissue of the Technotise comic book, and a model figure of Edit were available for purchase from the official site (as well as the DVD and German Blu-ray) during the initial release of the film with limited quantities.
+The documentary was split into four parts and uploaded on the official Technotise YouTube page.The Art of Technotise: Edit i Ja artbook, reissue of the Technotise comic book, and a model figure of Edit were available for purchase from the official site (as well as the DVD and German Blu-ray) during the initial release of the film in limited quantities.

 Currently the entire film is available to watch on YouTube.